Electronic Prescribing (EPS)

 What do you have to do now?

-You need to decide who your nominated pharmacy is, once you have made that decision, inform the pharmacy of your choice and they can add this to your electronic prescribing record.
+You need to decide who your nominated pharmacy is - once you have made that decision, inform the pharmacy of your choice and they can add this to your electronic prescribing record.
 This will ensure that all prescriptions which are eligible for electronic prescribing (most medications when your medication review is up to date) will be sent straight from the practice to your pharmacy.

 Electronic Prescribing Leaflet